disbr007/os_obia/README.md

 conda activate osobia
 ```

-And to start the jupyter server
+And to start the jupyter server:
 ```
 jupyter notebook
 ```